SnapPetal/cdk-simplewebsite-deploy/README.md

 # cdk-cloudfront-deploy
-This is an AWS CDK Construct to make deploying a single page website use CloudFront distributions.
+This is an AWS CDK Construct to simplify deploying a single-page website use CloudFront distributions.